KIWi Compass

 In this context, the first step is to assess the potential that could be gained from academic exchange with colleagues abroad so that both parties benefit from the development of their respective departments.
 Here it is possible to employ a wide range of activities, combining them to varying extents with an eye to the long-term development of the international cooperation.
 This could take the form of funding individual early-career academics, joint publications, developing joint study programmes or implementing research projects in international networks.
 Working together to improve structural conditions for teaching and research presents another strategic option where relevant funding programmes are available to help strengthen higher education management.

 It is further advisable to ensure that the planning, implementation and evaluation of international cooperation at higher education institutions are integrated into professional cooperation management at a strategic level.
 This includes developing guidelines to raise an institution’s profile by establishing regional and thematic strategic priorities, as well as creating frameworks for cooperation with partners abroad.
-These frameworks should be based on mutual respect, academic freedom and the protection of intellectual property, as well as offering guidance on initiating and designing partnerships.
-This also involves aspects of risk and safety management in a narrower sense, such as in connection with security-relevant questions in research partnerships (dual-use issues, for example), or in a wider sense concerning the organisational delivery of international projects (such as preventive measures for travel risk management and cyber security on official trips, etc.).
+These frameworks should be based on mutual respect, academic freedoms and the protection of intellectual property, as well as offering guidance on initiating and designing partnerships.
+This also involves aspects of risk and safety management in a narrower sense, such as in connection with security-relevant questions in research partnerships (dual-use issues, for example), or in a wider sense concerning the organisational delivery of international projects (such as security while on official trips, cyber security, etc.).

 From the perspective of higher education leaders and management, it may be necessary when developing and implementing institutional internationalisation strategies to assess if rapid developments in certain disciplines or current events in the sociopolitical environment make it necessary to respond flexibly and, potentially, in ways that are not in alignment with strategic priorities.
 This particularly applies in cases where strategies are designed over longer timeframes.
 For this reason, strategic planning could actually include preserving freedom of this kind and protecting spaces for innovative cooperation projects that do not fall within an institution’s efforts to raise its profile.